Maura Higgins reveals she wants to 'snog' THIS celebrity - Goss.ie

 “I did not hesitate!”
 Maura laughed.

-Maura is currently dating love Island bae Curtis Pritchard, who was tagged in the Q & A video that Ben uploaded.
+Maura is currently dating Love Island star and pro-dancer Curtis Pritchard, who was tagged in the Q&A video that Ben uploaded.

 Maura also shared the video to her Instagram story.